yaki-bcit/doc-virtualbox/index.md

 ## Introduction
 {: .no_toc }

+This document is for Level 1 Full-Stack Web Development students and other entry-level students at BCIT who need to use a linux operating system, but don't want to reinstall their main operating system or buy new dedicated hardware.

 These instructions will help you get started with VirtualBox, powerful virtualization software that lets you run various guest operating systems on your computer.

+This document will help you get started with an Ubuntu virtual machine:

+* You will download and install VirtualBox on your Windows or Mac computer or laptop
+* You will create a virtual machine for Ubuntu in VirtualBox
+* You will download and install Ubuntu inside your virtual machine
+* You will take the first steps to get started in Ubuntu.

 {: .fs-6 .fw-300 }